j-e-b/Address_Book/README.md

 # Address_Book
-Address book that I created when learning Java.
+This is a functional address book that I designed and created while I was learning java.